 August 2023: Hiked the West Highland Way in Scotland.

-July 2023: Presenting our paper Generating Language Corrections for Teaching Physical Control Tasks at ICML'23 in Honolulu, and then cage-free swimming with sharks :)
+July 2023: Presenting our paper Generating Language Corrections for Teaching Physical Control Tasks at ICML'23 in Honolulu.
+Also went cage-free swimming with sharks! :)

 March 2023: Visiting the Banff International Research Station for Mathematical Innovation and Discovery for the Research Directions in Number Theory WIN6 workshop.